thomasvolk/buildy/README.md

 Buildy is a simple build server that can be managed via REST api.
 It can clone and git repositories and build them via make.

+## Run

+Simple start the buildy.py script:

+    ./buildy.py

+You need python3 to run Buildy.

+Use the help option to see all programm parameters:

+    ./buildy.py --help

+## Help

 Before you start: Buildy only works with git and will try to build your repository by simply executing make.
 So your repository must have a Makefile in the project root directory which includes the target "all".
 Here is an example:

     mkkdir myrepo